jasonleibowitz/eslint-config-defaults/README.md

 }
 ```

-* Do not put more than 4 props on a line. eslint: [jsx-max-props-per-line](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-max-props-per-line.md)
+* Do not put more than 1 prop on a line if the JSX element spans multiple lines. eslint: [jsx-max-props-per-line](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-max-props-per-line.md)

 * Do not duplicate prop definitions. eslint: [react/jsx-no-duplicate-props](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-no-duplicate-props.md)